ga-wdi-boston/git-basics-assessment/diagnostic.md

 6.Once `diagnostic.md` is staged, we have to make a commit by `git commit`.
 What are the two formatting items you **need** to make up your commit message?

-A header and 1-2 paragraph(s) explaining what edits you have made.
+A header and 1-2 paragraph(s) explaining what edits you have made in details, as well as NOT going over approximately 72 characters long in one line.

 -7.Should you ever edit published history?

  No. While you can rewrite public history, it is not best practice to do so.
 If you change a commit that other developers have based their work on, that part of the work will dissappear from their project history.